suprithamaiya/suprithamaiya/README.md

 - 👋 Hi, I’m @suprithamaiya
 - 👀 I’m interested in Java, Python and Javascript frameworks.
 - 🌱 I’m currently learning all of the above! :)
-- 💞️ I’m looking to collaborate on ..
-- 📫 How to reach me -- email -supritharmaiya@gmail.com
+- 📫 How to reach me - supritharmaiya@gmail.com

 <!---
 suprithamaiya/suprithamaiya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.